Parent Rights in Ohio Special Education: What the Law Actually Guarantees

 1. Right to Prior Written Notice (PR-01)

-Every time the district proposes or refuses to take an action related to your child's identification, evaluation, educational program, or placement, they must give you written notice.
+Whenever the district proposes or refuses an action involving your child's identification, evaluation, placement, or the provision of FAPE, it must give you written notice.
 This is Form PR-01 in Ohio's system.

 PR-01 must explain: what the district is proposing or refusing, why, what other options they considered and rejected, what evaluations or reports they used, and where you can get procedural safeguards information.